weathon/VSF/README.md

 # VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip
+This project is experimental; please leave your feedback in issues or contact us.
+Email: email@weasoft.com

 Paper and benchmark coming soon
 ## Introduction